yamin-shihab/study-notes/grade_7/social_studies.md

 * The Mi'kmaq traded old beaver fur to Europeans in exchange for metal tools such as knives, axes, pots, and kettles.
   * The Europeans liked the fur because the long outer hair fell off, leaving the fuzzy underfur exposed.
 European hatmakers used this to make felt.
 * The Beothuk people lived in Newfoundland and also encountered the Europeans.
 A friendly trading relationship however, was not established.
 They eventually became extinct.
-  * It is thought that the Beothuk took fishing equipment from the Europeans to encourage them to leave from their traditional fishing areas.
+  * It's thought that the Beothuk took fishing equipment from the Europeans to encourage them to leave from their traditional fishing areas.
 This eventually led to conflict.
 * In 1524, Henri II, King of France, sponsored an expedition led by the Italian navigator Giovanni da Verrazano to explore the coast of North America.
 * Ten years later in 1524, the king sponsored another expedition led by Jacques Cartier to find a passage to Asia through North America and to find precious items.
   * He also found First Nations, but didn't trade with them.